Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example of how to write a resume
+Here’s an example the resume letter:

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession], I believe I would be the perfect candidate for this position.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced individual in [Your profession] I believe that I’d be an ideal candidate for this job.

 Sincerely,